demiurge94/assessment/EXPLANATION.md

 If I had more time, I would implement a DFS algorithm to find the lowest employee.
 I would also try to improve the time complexity of my functions to O(nlog(n)).

 # Time Complexities
-The time complexities of my functions are O(n), since we always traverse the tree once.
+The time complexities of my functions, except `fireEmployee` is O(n).
+For `fireEmployee` I'm not entirely sure if the time complexity is the same given that I filter through the subordinate array twice.